RadicalxChange/pco-art-docs/docs/003-for-artists/005-steward-eligibility.md

 # Steward Eligibility

 PCOArt aims to elevate the relationship between art, Artist, Steward, and Creator Circle beyond a purely speculative one.
-In the PCOArt system, the Artist is given the ability to establish eligibility criteria for prospective Stewards to participate in their work's Auction Pitches.
+In the PCOArt system, the Artist is given the ability to establish eligibility criteria for prospective Stewards to participate in their work's Stewardship Inaugurations.

 Currently, Artists can either select an `Open Participation` setting or define an `Allowlist` of eligible addresses.
 [Optional admin permissions](admin-permissions) allow for Stewardship Eligibility to be updated as desired.